ldipotetjob/httpsecurity/wso2AM_Docker.md

 Thing that we doubts know:

-- what files should be saved, WSO2 have a backup implementation?
+1. what files should be saved, WSO2 have a backup implementation?
-- Is not clear if we need to use ENV var in our WSO2 AM, for example when we need to configure our Production URL and our URL is dynamic.
+2. Is not clear if we need to use ENV var in our WSO2 AM, for example when we need to configure our Production URL and our URL is dynamic.
+3. Is possible change the error levels?
+In docker the container write all levels (warn,info,error) perhaps only ERROR or WARN or any other combinations.